 Medications for the treatment of allergies are aimed at controlling symptoms.
 Oral antihistamines or topical treatments (such as intranasal corticosteroids or allergy eye drops) may be used to reduce your symptoms.

 Different medications may work best depending on your symptoms and allergic triggers; therefore, it is best to consult with one of the doctors at Weiss Medical to determine the medication regimen that will work best for you.

 Allergen immunotherapy, or "allergy shots" are a treatment option for patients with hay fever or indoor allergies.
-Allergen immunotherapy is typically considered for a patient who might one or more of the below criteria:
+Allergen immunotherapy is typically considered for a patient who might have one or more of the below criteria: